thekarel/best-practices/README.md

 > Pragmatic recommendations based on clean coding principles for teams working on TypeScript/JavaScript web application.

-A Git repository template implementing these recommendations is available at [thekarel/project-template](https://github.com/thekarel/project-template/)
+An example implementation of these recommendations is available at [thekarel/best-practices-example](https://github.com/thekarel/best-practices-example)

 ## Principles <a name="principles"></a>